An official website of the United States government

 The appeal disagrees with the downgrade in the component rating for management to 5.
 The appeal states that the bank’s former chief financial officer (CFO), not its current CFO, was responsible for the bank’s liquidity levels and funds management practices.
 The appeal also contends that capital remained strong, and the board and management were seeking to mitigate net interest margin compression and replace municipal deposits with money market certificates of deposit.

 The appeal disagrees with the composite rating downgrade to 5.
 The appeal disagrees that the volume and severity of problems were beyond management’s ability or willingness to control or correct.
 The appeal contends that no immediate outside financial or other assistance was needed for the bank to be viable, the bank does not pose a significant risk to the deposit insurance fund, and failure was highly improbable.
-The appeal states the bank was well-capitalize.
+The appeal states the bank was well-capitalized.

 The Ombudsman conducted a comprehensive review of the appeal using the following supervisory standards in effect at the time of the examination: